harunk-monri/monri-sdk-docs/mobile-sdks/android-sdk/payment-api-integration.md

 Recently we've added a new way of simplified payment integration in your app.

-It consist of two steps:
+It consists of two steps:

 * create new payment on merchant's backend
 * confirm created payment on merchant's mobile application using SDK